yunginnanet/ratools/README.md

 powerful CLI, called ratools/ractl, for manipulating the configuration.
 And on the other hand an efficient, non-bloated stable daemon process, called ratools/rad.
-As depicted below, both programs communicate with each other via an UNIX socket.
+As depicted below, both programs communicate with each other via a UNIX socket.

                               +------------------+